oumsamon/Express_Postman_Routers/README.md

 ## Requirements

-For this lab you'll be building a JSON API using express, from scratch.
+For this assignment you'll be building a JSON API using express, from scratch.
 The provided starter files are here just to give you a guideline - you must create everything that isn't the seed data.